sebidude/authproxy/README.md

 ```
 ./authproxy example/authproxy.yaml
 ```

 Use the client pkcs12 file ```example/certs/client-han.pfx``` for browser testing (password: han)

-Server cert can be issued by a different CA than the client cert.
+Server certs can be issued by a different CA than the client certs but only one ClientCA is supported.

-It does not support different server certificates for different vhosts, so you have to use SubAltNames.